Qsingle/open-medical-r1/README.md

 [HuatuoGPT-o1](https://github.com/FreedomIntelligence/HuatuoGPT-o1)

-We acknowledge the Department of Computer Science and Technology's HPC, Southern University of Science and technology provide the GPU resource to help us complete the experiments.
+We gratefully acknowledge the support from the Department of Computer Science and Technology at Southern University of Science and Technology, whose High-Performance Computing (HPC) platform generously provided GPU resources that facilitated the completion of our experiments.

 ## Future Plan